vpxyz/ShivaVG/README.md

 ### Compiling
 ShivaVG has now been converted to [CMake](http://www.cmake.org/).

-To compile it, obtain CMake from its website, generate project files for your favorite build system or IDE.
+To compile it, obtain CMake from its website, generate project files for your favorite build system or IDE. <br>
+It is advisable to do so in a separate `build` directory to keep things clean.

+`$ mkdir build; cd build`

 For example using Make:
-`$ cmake -G "Unix Makefiles" && make`
+`cmake .. -G "Unix Makefiles" && make`

 Xcode/OS X:
-`$ cmake -G Xcode && xcodebuild`
+`$ cmake .. -G Xcode && xcodebuild`

 For Windows, generate Visual Studio project files with the CMake GUI.

 ## II.
 TESTING